kartikwar/CBNetV2/README.md

 # to test on single image
 python inference.py

+#for simple inference i.e if you are not interested in optimizing saliency mask
+checkout to branch plain_inference

 # single-gpu testing (w/o segm result)
 python tools/test.py <CONFIG_FILE> <DET_CHECKPOINT_FILE> --eval bbox